akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

 After deploy the `ingress` resource, need go to aws route 53 console, add a record for `prometheus.k8s.apicat.xyz`, alias to the NLB of the ingress-nginx-controller.

 Open the address in browser.
-And shoudl able to use prometheus, for instance, to check the cpu usage of each node, one may use something like:
+And should able to use prometheus, for instance, to check the cpu usage of each node, one may use something like:
 `100 - (avg by (instance)(rate(node_cpu_seconds_total{mode="idle"}[5m])))*100`